DrAmaze/fetch/COMMENTS.md

 ## Formatting `nextPage` and `previousPage` in Formatted Data

   The `retrieve` function receives an options object as an argument.
 The key of `page` corresponds to how much offset to provide to the returned data.
 Each incremented page number corresponds to an offset incremented by 10.
 In order to determine whether or not the keys of the transformed output, `nextPage` and `previousPage`, are `null`, I used intuition and knowledge of the API to solve this.

   My solution notes that if the page requested is 1, `previousPage = null`.
-I then note the same with the final page: if the page requested is `>= 50`, then `nextPage = null`.
+Determining `nextPage` is more difficult.
+In order to decide whether `nextPage` is `page + 1` or `null`, I use `limit = 11` in my `fetch()` request.
+In the case this provides one extra datum, the payload returned from the API will be an array of length 11, thus indicating the next page has data.
+If the response payload array has length less than 11, then there would be no data on the next page, thus `nextPage = null`.

-  This solution was chosen as it is the most efficient given the problem at hand: it makes a single `fetch()` request from the API, it only retrieves the page of data requested (spatial efficiency), and it successfully handles empty requests.
+  This solution was chosen as it is highly scalable and the most efficient given the problem at hand: it makes a single `fetch()` request from the API, it retrieves the page of data requested plus a single excess object (spatial efficiency), and it successfully handles empty requests.
+While this single excess object is more costly in terms of space, this space cost is negligible given the API and it allows the function to accurately return the data in the proper format.

-  This solution could be improved by making it more scalable.
-If the API were to suddenly offer more pieces of data, then the current solution would not adequately handle requests made for `page >= 50`.

 ## URI Library